neroshana-me/neroshana-me/README.md

 <!-- Animation Typing: END -->

 ## About Me ⚡️
-✨ Hey, I’m Neroshana - Cyber nerd in training.
+✨ Hey, I’m Neroshana — Cyber nerd in training
-- 🎓 Currently surviving (and thriving) as a 1st-year Software Engineering student.
+- 🎓 Currently learning : BEng (Hons) Software Engineering
+- 🏫 University : APIIT Sri Lanka (TNE partner of Staffordshire University, UK)
+- ☁️ Specialisation : Cloud Security, AI & Cloud-Based Software Development
-- 🛡️ I'm on a mission to break into cybersecurity and eventually build a huge security knowledge hub.
+- 🔭 Working on  My Personal Website + a future cybersecurity knowledge hub
-- 🤖 I’m learning cloud security, AI-powered threat detection, and secure app development… one bug at a time.
+- 🤖 Building skills in : Cloud security, AI-powered threat detection & secure app development… one bug at a time.
-- 🎨 Ex–full-stack dev + UX/UI designer, I think about security like a designer: If users hate it, it doesn’t work.
+- 🎨 Background : Ex–full-stack dev + UX/UI designer → now designing security people don’t hate.
+- 🌍 Languages : Sinhala & English
-- 🌱 Fun Fact: I break things to learn, then fix them so no one else can.
+- ⚡ Fun Fact : I break things to learn, then fix them so no one else can.
 Ethical chaos only.

 ## Blog & Writing ✍
 Apart from studying and coding, I also maintain a blog.
 You can find my articles on my website at [neroshana.me](https://neroshana.me/), as well as on [Medium](https://medium.com/@neroshana-me).